 Click “Save” to save and exit to the main menu.
 You have now established a connection to your local SQL Server.
 You need to make sure that you Exchange Server has access to this SQL Server.

-Connect to Xink Cloud
+3.)
+Connect Exchange connector to Xink Cloud

 Next step is to connect to Xink Cloud so the Xink Exchange Connector can pull your users and signatures from your Xink Cloud account to your local settings database.
 To do so you need to create an API user in Xink: